 Proposal 5 RAN2 defines a UE capability for reporting the ratio of gap occasions.
 And its prerequisite condition is that it supports enabling TX/RX during measurement gap scheduling restrictions by DCI.

-RAN2 defines a per UE capability for reporting the ratio of gap occasions.
+(UE capability-03) RAN2 defines a per UE capability for reporting the ratio of gap occasions.
 And its prerequisite condition is that it supports enabling TX/RX during measurement gap scheduling restrictions by DCI.